moraisjo/taskify/README.md

-# taskify
+# Taskify
-A simple Flutter task manager app featuring local data persistence with SQLite.
-Includes full CRUD operations, task prioritization, and status filtering.
+This Flutter project is a local task management application built with SQLite for data persistence.
+It allows users to create, update, complete, and delete tasks while maintaining a clean interface.
+The app demonstrates fundamental Flutter concepts such as stateful widgets, service layers for database interaction, and model–view separation.
+Features include task prioritization, filtering by completion status, and a task counter.